ztp-at/RKSV/README.md

 * >=zlib1g:i386-1.2.8 (for x86_64 systems)

-On Ubuntu 16.04 you can install all requirements to create the Python virtual enviroment to run all scripts with `apt-get install python-virtualenv mesa-common-dev libgl1-mesa-dev libssl-dev libpython2.7-dev libzbar-dev build-essential gettext libffi-dev`.
+On Ubuntu 16.04 you can install all requirements to create the Python virtual environment to run all scripts with `apt-get install python-virtualenv mesa-common-dev libgl1-mesa-dev libssl-dev libpython2.7-dev libzbar-dev build-essential gettext libffi-dev`.
 The requirements needed to build the APK can be installed with `dpkg --add-architecture i386 && apt-get update &&